jan-zajac/DISSERTATION_GIT/README.md

 #### Dataset

 The datasets used in this project were user-generated through the integration of ODEs (ordinary differential equations).
-The project details 3 different systems.
+The project details 3 different systems. characteristic

 ![linearequation](https://latex.codecogs.com/gif.latex?%5Cfrac%7Bdy%7D%7Bdt%7D%3Dm)